Climate Change in Cowichan

 Recycling programs exist throughout the CVRD electoral areas and in the four municipalities within the CVRD.
+Please find a list of all the CVRD Recycling Centres and Drop-Off Depots here.
 In the Duncan area, a local recycling company takes “eco-friendly” to a new level by using bicycles to capitalize on pollution-free human power.
 To help residents eliminate waste, the CVRD has developed a guide that shows residents and businesses where and how to recycle.
 These actions have helped to create some of the best waste water diversion rates in the country.

 Environmental and conservation activities

 A small sampling of our local stewardship and conservation organizations includes:

 The Cowichan Estuary Restoration & Conservation Association works to restore the ecological integrity of the Cowichan Estuary while the Cowichan Watershed Society provides leadership for sustainable watershed management in the area.

 Cowichan Lake and River Stewardship Society works on initiatives such as riparian shoreline restoration, river clean-up, water quality monitoring and invasive plant identification.